gaiborjosue/HackUMB-Website/README.md

 # FullStack App: Hack UMB - Hackathon Website

 Welcome to the Hack UMB project!
-This repository contains the code for our hackathon website :) This will improve the workflow for staff and allow us to have a cutom way of sharing information with registered participants.
+This repository contains the code for our hackathon website. :) This will improve staff workflow and allow us to share information with registered participants in a custom way.

 ## Features